 Now, the fun part starts!
 It’s time for you to start creating that beautiful blog of yours, and that starts with installing WordPress!
 I know there are other blogging platforms you can use (such as Squarespace), but I can definitely say that WordPress is a great choice!
 I haven’t tried anything else though, so that’s the only one I know.
 But I really love it!

 WordPress is easy to install, especially if you chose HostGator as your host!
-To install it, just go to your control panel (http://yourdomain.com/cpanel) and choose WordPress.
+To install it, just go to your control panel (http:// yourdomain.com/cpanel) and choose WordPress.
 After, you simply need to follow the installing process.
+HostGator does it all for you!

 Note: When I set up my blog back in July, it took at least 24 hours for my account to be activated.
 Someone from the HostGator told me that it can take up to 48 hours for your account to be set up, so be patient!

 Now is the time to get your theme set up!
 There are many free options offered by WordPress that you can personalize, and if you’re good at coding, you can even create your own child theme.
-I personally know next to nothing when it comes to coding, HTML and CSS, so I decided to go with a free theme.
+I personally know next to nothing when it comes to coding, HTML, and CSS, so I decided to purchase my theme.
+My current theme is from pipdig and I absolutely love it!
+The installation process is super easy and they have so many cute and affordable options!
+What I also love about them is that you can customize them to fit your needs.

 PAGES AND POSTS